-The Law Society Rules provide that a member who holds non-practising status shall apply to the Law Society before having his or her status changed to that of a practising member.
-Whenever a member is granted non-practising status, any request for reinstatement to practising status is subject to a review by the Education Committee under Rule 6.18.
+The Law Society Rules provide that a member who holds non-practising status shall apply to the Law Society before having their status changed to that of a practising member by filing Form 2.21A.
+Whenever a member is granted non-practising status, any request for reinstatement to practising status is subject to a review by the Education Committee under rule 6.15.
 Under this rule, the Education Committee shall require the member to do one or more of the following:

 Further, former members of the Law Society who have resigned and wish to reinstate their membership, are required to pay the same fee applicable to transfer applicants under the National Mobility Agreement.
 This fee is determined by Benchers annually.

 Members are required under rule 2.20 of the Law Society Rules to complete and file forms, without delay, whenever there is a change in their association of practice.
 Changes requested in the forms take effect when the forms are approved and date-stamped at Law Society offices.
 The forms appropriate for each change are the only instruction the Law Society will accept to change a member’s association of practice and/or status from Practising Insured to Practising Uninsured.
 Without the proper form(s), the Law Society will, as a matter of public protection, continue to maintain a member’s status as Practising Insured until the appropriate form(s) has been delivered to Law Society offices.

 Form 2.20A – Notice of Change in Association of Practice and form 2.22A – Application for Exemption from Group Liability Insurance (only to be filed for those members working for the provincial or federal government whose positions do not require they be covered under the Law Society’s Insurance Policy).